Digital Therapeutics: What are they and what makes them effective?

 Adopting a lean strategy has proven to be effective when building customer experiences.
 It allows teams to pivot and iterate quickly based on customer feedback; this means you're constantly validating what you're doing by frequently checking in with your users to make sure you’re still delivering what the patient needs.
 If done right, you're able to easily change direction without incurring minimal cost and resources.

-Graphite Digital wholeheartedly believes in WHO’s message for this year's World Health Day and that digital technologies such as those explored in this post are key to building a fairer and healthier world for everyone.
+We wholeheartedly believes in WHO’s message for this year's World Health Day and that digital technologies such as those explored in this post are key to building a fairer and healthier world for everyone.

-Graphite work with healthcare and pharmaceutical organisations around the globe to achieve digital transformation, create exceptional user experiences and innovate to achieve business goals.
+We work with healthcare and pharmaceutical organisations around the globe to achieve digital transformation, create exceptional user experiences and innovate to achieve business goals.
 Why not share your challenges with us in an Innovation Workshop, or Design Sprint?
 Alternatively, feel free to contact us to learn more.